Last updated: 24 February 2023

 There may also be situations when the risk to you or others is so great that we believe we need to share your information without delay.
 If this is the case, we will make sure that we record what information we share and our reasons for doing so.
 We will also let you know what we have done and why if we think it is safe to do so.

-When we no longer require keeping information about you, we will review it and archive it for any relevant legal retention period and ultimately dispose of it in a secure manner.
+When we no longer need to keep information about you, we will review it and archive it for any relevant legal retention period.
+After that period, we will dispose of it in a secure manner.

 Our Data Protection Officer